 Tim Larsen

-Professor of Christian Thought and Professor of History at Wheaton College and author "Every Leaf, Line, and Letter: Evangelicals and the Bible from the 1730s to the Present" (IVP Academic, 2021).
+Professor of Christian Thought and Professor of History and author "Every Leaf, Line, and Letter: Evangelicals and the Bible from the 1730s to the Present" (IVP Academic, 2021).

 Gideon Mailer